apache/incubator-brooklyn/docs/use/guide/quickstart/index.md

 This will create a `brooklyn-{{ site.brooklyn-version }}` folder.

-Note: you'll also need Java JRE or SDK installed (version 6 or later).
+Note: You'll need a Java JRE or SDK installed (version 6 or later), as Brooklyn is Java under the covers.

 ## Launch Brooklyn

 Let's setup some paths for easy commands.

+(Click the clipboard on these code snippets for easier c&p.)

 {% highlight bash %}
 $ cd brooklyn-{{ site.brooklyn-version }}